 Today we commemorate Dr. Martin Luther King Jr’s life and legacy, as we have every year since we started this site.
 Over the years, we’ve shared plenty of excellent books, videos, resources, and websites to help kids understand the reason for MLK Day.
 And they are all still worth checking out today.

-But this year I can’t think of anything better than sharing simply his own most famous speech, in his very own words, from 1963’s March on Washington.
+As I first did 5 years ago, I can’t think of anything more meaningful today than simply sharing his own most famous speech, in his very own words, from 1963’s March on Washington.

 Martin Luther King Jr’s I Have a Dream Speech: Full audio via Classical Media on YouTube